isomerpages/nlb-curiocity/index.md

       title: Curiocity
       subtitle: Discover and rediscover Singapore through maps and photographs
       background: /images/hero-banner-curiocity3.jpg
-      button: Start exploring
       url: /resource-room/
+      key_highlights:
+        - title: Explore our story maps
+          description: Read the stories in our maps
+          url: ""
+        - title: View our VR tours
+          description: Travel back in time
+          url: ""
+        - title: See Before & After images
+          description: Observe changes in places
+          url: ""
   - infopic:
-      title: Explore Our Story Maps
+      title: A Journey through Ang Mo Kio
-      subtitle: Features
+      subtitle: Latest addition
-      description: If a picture is worth a thousand words, then a map must be worth a million.
-Take a look at these story maps and be amazed by the stories they embed.
+      description: Take a journey through Ang Mo Kio and learn about its history in this story map.
       url: /resource-room/story-maps/
       image: /images/banner-storymaps-main.jpg
       alt: Story Maps banner
-      button: View all Story Maps
+      button: View Story Map
   - infopic:
-      title: VR Tours
+      title: Historic Tour of Battery Road
-      subtitle: Features
+      subtitle: Latest Addition
       description: Ever dream about travelling back in time to see how Singapore was like?
 Using the rich photograph collections of the National Library and National Archives of Singapore, we have put together a selection of